Features

 | External working memory | PWNKIT_FEATURE_EXTERNAL_MEMORY | Agent writes plan/creds to disk; re-injected at reflection checkpoints |

-| Progress handoff | PWNKIT_FEATURE_PROGRESS_HANDOFF | Prior attempt findings injected when retrying |
+| Progress handoff | PWNKIT_FEATURE_PROGRESS_HANDOFF (on) | LLM-summarized structured progress injected when retrying after early-stop |

 | Adversarial debate | PWNKIT_FEATURE_DEBATE | Prosecutor vs defender debate with a skeptical judge |